michaelficarra/commonjs-everywhere/README.md

-      -v, --verbose           verbose output sent to stderr -w, --watch             watch input files/dependencies for changes and rebuild bundle -x, --export NAME       export the given entry module as NAME --help                  display this help message
+      -v, --verbose           verbose output sent to stderr -w, --watch             watch input files/dependencies for changes and rebuild bundle -x, --export NAME       export the given entry module as NAME --deps                  do not bundle; just list the files that would be bundled --help                  display this help message
       --ignore-missing        continue without error when dependency resolution fails --node                  include process object; emulate node environment (default: on)